SidewardsBanana/itd256/Books Database/Books Database.md

 The "Author". and The "Books".
 Is Used When You Have The Same Named Fields In Both Tables So It Specifies Which Table...
 (I Think)
 I Don't Think I Need This But I'm Using It For Demonstration

-## Picture of What Both Tables Joined Looks Like
+## Picture Of What Both Tables Joined Looks Like

 ![Added Picture of Both Tables Joined](Both_Tables_Joined.png)